gomlx

 GoMLX is a fast and easy-to-use set of Machine Learning and generic math libraries and tools.
 It can be seen as a PyTorch/Jax/TensorFlow for Go.

-It uses just-in-time compilation to CPU and GPU (hopefully soon TPUs also) and is built on top of OpenXLA/PJRT, which itself uses LLVM to JIT-compile code.
+It's main backend engine based on OpenXLA/PJRT uses just-in-time compilation to CPU and GPU (optionally TPUs also).
 It's the same engine that powers Google's Jax and TensorFlow, and it has the same speed in many cases.

 It was developed to be full-featured ML platform for Go, and to easily experiment with ML ideas -- see Long-Term Goals below.